CristianCanedo/CreateAccount-LoginPage/README.md

+# "Create Account / Login Page"

+(*Project a result of 4 weeks of learning C#*)

-# CreateAccount-LoginPage
+# In Progress

-As basic as a console application can be.
-I decided to write a program to help me learn more about how properties work;
-It ended up becoming a work-in-progress "create account/log in" console application.
+This project started as a small project to help me understand how properties work in C#.
+I then developed an idea that formed the small console application that this is.
+It simply models "creating and logging into an account" logic, although there's much more to this in real-world applications.